nameer-rizvi/scrapefrom/README.md

 # scrapefrom

-scrapefrom is a webscraper that can be used to fetch data from any URL.
+Scrape data from any webpage

 ## installation